Websoft9Archive/ansible-onlyoffice/docs/solution-backup.md

 - Backup frequency: You can operate when you need
 - Recovery method: Import
 - Skill requirement: Easy
-- Automation: manual
+- Automation: Manual
 ```
-The general steps to make a manual backup are as follows:
+The general steps for manual backup are as follows:

 1. Compress and download the entire directory */data/wwwroot/onlyoffice* by SFTP.